Institute-Web-Science-and-Technologies/WeST-twitter-crawler/README.md

 # WeST-twitter-crawler
 A simple Twitter crawler powered by Logstash.
+Requires docker and docker-compose

 # Usage
 1. Create '.env' based on '.env.example' with your own Twitter app keys.